Overview

 ||

-Requesting Agency? | Yes: To do this, the church would utilize Church-Entered Needs, which sends their own requests to their own Response Teams.
-In special cases, Church-Entered Needs can be escalated to churches and community responders outside their Response Teams, but this requires the direct involvement and approval of the local Regional Manager. | |
+Requesting Agency? | Yes: To do this, the church would utilize Church-Vetted Requests, which sends their own requests to their own Response Teams.
+In special cases, Church-Vetted Requests can be escalated to churches and community responders outside their Response Teams, but this requires the direct involvement and approval of the local Regional Manager. | |

 Implementing Partner? |

 Maybe: Almost all cases of churches acting as Implementing Partners are multi-site churches creating a network for their own campuses, which gives additional features to each campus as its own church (as opposed to being set up as Response Teams).
-This use case would involve a church leader being given an Ambassador role.
+This use case would involve a Church Leader being given an Ambassador role.
 In other cases, churches do not fit as Implementing Partners, especially those who provide their county's Regional Manager, because these IPs must be ecumenically-minded and be able to partner and build trust with churches of multiple denominations for the entire region they serve. |

 |